-- 50% of the products produced in the world are never eaten;
+- 50% of the food produced in the world is never eaten.

-- $1 trillion is spent on food that ends up in the trash can;
+- $1 trillion is spent on food that ends up in the trash.

-- 10% of the greenhouse gases on the planet come from food that is thrown away;
+- 10% of the planet’s greenhouse gases come from food waste.

-- just one fourth of the total amount of missing food could feed more than 800 million people;
+- Just one-fourth of the total amount of wasted food could feed more than 800 million people.

-- Most people don’t notice the amount of food being thrown away.
+- Most people don’t realize how much food they throw away.

 Throw Out Your Leftovers Day is observed on November 29 each year.